-1996 was a huge year in terms of performance differences, even if the Mustang looked similar to its 1995 Predecessor.
-In ’96, Ford moved the Mustang over to a modular engine design, sometimes referred to as an overhead cam design.
-Though initially enthusiasts were skeptical, the modular engine design is still in use today and allows engines to produce more horsepower with a smaller displacement.
+1996 was a huge year in terms of performance differences, even if the Mustang looked very similar to its 1995 predecessor.
+In ’96, Ford moved the Mustang over to a modular engine design, also referred to as an overhead cam design.
+This was one of the major mechanical changes made during the history of the SN95 generation.
+Though enthusiasts were initially skeptical, the modular engine design is still in use today and allows engines to produce more horsepower with a smaller displacement.

 1996 Ford Mustang Specs